 The best colouring pencils are soft-tipped, allowing you to shade, blend one colour into another and build up a depth of colour gradually.
 You can create some stunning textured effects or use smooth shading to draw more graphical pictures.
 Some skilled pencil artists can draw realistic images that are almost indistinguishable from photographs (something to build up to!).

 Most artists will have a favourite brand and popular ones include Derwent, Faber Castell and Winsor and Newton.
 However, there are plenty of affordable colouring pencil sets out there that won’t break the bank.

 These pencils can be used for both drawing and colouring.
-If you’d like to learn how to draw, take a look at our pencil drawing techniques guide, which includes lots of helpful tips and advice for beginners.
+If you’d like to learn how to draw, take a look at our pencil drawing techniques guide, which includes lots of helpful tips and advice for beginners – our explore our pick of the best drawing books out there.
 We’ve also put together a best drawing pencils guide so you can stock up on art supplies.

 Whether you’re a beginner or more experienced artist, you’re sure to find a colouring pencil set that’s right for you.
 Here, we’ve included pencil sets to suit a range of budgets so you can decide how much to spend.
 Read on to discover our pick of the best colouring pencils…

 Looking for more art guides for beginners?
 Check out our watercolour painting for beginners guide, our guide to oil painting for beginners and our what is acrylic paint guide.
 Put your new pencils to good use by trying our how to draw a cat easy step by step tutorial.
 If you’re looking for inspiration, take a look at our art journal ideas and watercolor painting ideas.

 This beautiful set of colouring pencils is ideal for beginners or art students.
 Derwent pencils are a good quality brand and, if you look after them, they’ll last a really long time.
 The soft tips of Derwent pencils make them perfect for blending and you’ll get great results with this set.